PikachuPenial/Titanmod/PATCHNOTES.md

 **>GAMEPLAY**
+*MOVEMENT*
+- A missed grapple shot will no longer trigger a grappling hook cooldown

 *MUSIC REWORK*
 - The backend for music in the Main Menu has been completely overhauled
 - Music will now be paused and resumed when toggling the setting in the menu